sefaburakokcu/sefaburakokcu.github.io/_posts/2024-01-13-fiftyone_finutene_dinov2_with_huggingface_for_chestxray.md

 ---
-title: FiftyOne Finetune DinoV2 with HuggingFace Transformers for ChestXray Dataset
+title: FiftyOne Finetune DinoV2 for ChestXray Dataset
 date: 2024-01-13 21:15:00 +0300
 categories: [Posts, Python]
 tags: [python, pytorch, fiftyone, huggingface, dinov2]
 ---

-## Link to Jupyter Notebook

-*You can access the tutorial as a Jupyter Notebook on [notebooks](https://github.com/sefaburakokcu/notebooks/blob/main/fiftyone_finutene_dinov2_with_huggingface_for_chestxray.ipynb).*
+*You can access the tutorial as a Jupyter Notebook on [FiftyOne Finetune DinoV2 with HuggingFace Transformers for ChestXray Dataset](https://github.com/sefaburakokcu/notebooks/blob/main/fiftyone_finutene_dinov2_with_huggingface_for_chestxray.ipynb).*

 ## Introduction